ringcentral/ringcentral-java/README.md

 }
 ```

 Don't forget to replace `[version]` with expected version.
-You can find the latest versions in the [project's release page.](https://github.com/ringcentral/ringcentral-java/releases)
+You can find the latest versions in [Maven Central](https://search.maven.org/search?q=a:ringcentral)

 ### Maven